15 Most Beautiful Coastal Walks in Sydney

 Long Reef Point

-The Long Reef Headland in Collaroy on Sydney’s northern beaches is a popular recreational destination.
-The headland is home to a golf course, a walking trail, a paragliding spot, several beaches, and a fantastic lookout point.
+The Long Reef Headland in Collaroy, located on Sydney’s northern beaches, is a popular recreational spot.
+This headland features a golf course, walking trail, paragliding site, several beaches, and a stunning lookout.

-The best way to explore the beauty of this headland is by doing the 3.5 km Long Reef Headland Walk that takes in Fishermans Beach, Long Reef Point Lookout, and Long Reef Beach.
+The best way to experience the beauty of Long Reef is by tackling the 3.5 km Long Reef Headland Walk.
+This trail takes you past Fishermans Beach, Long Reef Point Lookout, and Long Reef Beach.

-The highlight of this easy, family-friendly circuit walk is the Long Reef Point Lookout, which offers impressive ocean and district views.
+The highlight of this easy, family-friendly circuit is the Long Reef Point Lookout, which offers sweeping ocean and district views.

 More information: Long Reef Headland Walk.